strongloop-archive/strong-caching-http-client/README.md

  * `method` GET/POST/etc.
  * `headers` Request headers (optional).
  * `body` Request body (optional).
 Either `String`, `Buffer` or `Stream`.
- * `maxAge` Accept a cached response whose age is no greated that the specified time in seconds.
+ * `maxAge` Accept a cached response whose age is no greater that the specified time in seconds.
 Default: 60.
+ * `maxStale` Accept a cached response that has exceeded its expiration time (as set by maxAge option) by no more than the specified time in seconds.